d0rich/th2-docs/content/getting-started/install-demo/publish-schema/_index.md

 # Demo Step 2: Publishing th2-infra-schema

-In this step, you will create the following fragment of the final th2 environment:
+In this step, you will create the following fragment of the th2 environment:

 ![](images/Demo-cluster-components-2-infra-schema.drawio.png)